Argentine peso claws back after three days of grim losses

 There is an additional $27 billion in maturities in 2020, according to government data.

-Additional reporting by Eliana Raszewski and Cassandra Garrison; Writing by Gabriel Stargardter; Editing by Bernadette Baum
+Additional reporting by Eliana Raszewski, Cassandra Garrison and Walter Bianchi; Writing by Gabriel Stargardter; Editing by Bernadette Baum